-- 1. DBDATE and DBTIME environment variables for the date and time end-user formats and DBMONEY for the monetary end-user formats (if one of environment variables is set on the client) - Support for DBDATE and DBTIME provides compatibility with earlier versions for client applications that are based on earlier versions of IBM Informix products.
-It is recommended that you use GL_DATE and GL_DATETIME for new applications. - 2.
-GL DATE and GL DATETIME environment variables (if one of environment variables is set on the client) for the date and time end-user formats - 3.
-The locale that the CLIENT LOCALE environment variable from the client application indicates
+- 1. DBDATE and DBTIME environment variables for the date and time display formats and DBMONEY for the monetary display formats (if one of environment variables is set on the client) - Support for DBDATE and DBTIME provides compatibility with earlier versions for client applications that are based on earlier versions of IBM Informix products.
+It is recommended that you use GL\DATE and GL\DATETIME for new applications. - 2.
+GL DATE and GL DATETIME environment variables (if one of environment variables is set on the client) for the date and time display formats - 3.
+The locale that the CLIENT\LOCALE environment variable from the client application indicates